 We are committed to protecting your personal information.
 We implement appropriate technical and organisational measures to help protect the security of your personal information; however, please note that no system is ever completely secure.

-We store personal information we collect in relation to you or your applicants in various ways, including in electronic form using third party data storage providers.
+We store personal information we collect in various ways, including in electronic form using third party data storage providers.
 All information that is stored electronically is password protected on secure servers.

-Our aim is to ensure that all personal information is securely protected from misuse, loss, and unauthorised access, modification or disclosure by way of maintaining:
+Our aim is to protect all personal information held by us from misuse, interference and loss, and from unauthorised access, modification or disclosure, including by maintaining:

 - physical security by preventing unauthorised access to our premises;